 The Hogwarts Express is a unique attraction in that it is also a mode of transportation between Universal Studios Florida and Islands of Adventure.
-As such, it has greater accessibility for wheelchairs, ECVs (electric convenience vehicles), and prams (strollers):
+As such, it has greater accessibility for wheelchairs, ECVs (electric convenience vehicles), and prams (please note that, in the United Kingdom, strollers are referred to as prams and will be referred to as such in King’s Cross Station).

 - Guests may bring wheelchairs, ECVs, and guest-owned strollers on the train.

 - Guests may not bring rented Universal Orlando strollers on the train.
-They can drop off the rental stroller upon entering the Hogwarts Express queue.
-They can pick up another rental stroller upon exiting the train in the other station.
-Please note, in the United Kingdom, strollers are referred to as prams and will be referred to as such in King’s Cross Station.
+They can drop off the rental stroller upon entering the Hogwarts Express queue and then pick up another rental upon exiting the train at the other station.

 The Hogwarts Express – photo gallery

 Click any image to view it full-screen.
 When the full-screen image is open, click to the right or use the right arrow on your keyboard to advance through the gallery.